skasab/psci413/methodology.md

 ¹ Klarner, Carl, 2018, "State Legislative Election Returns, 1967-2016: Restructured For Use", [https://doi.org/10.7910/DVN/DRSACA](https://doi.org/10.7910/DVN/DRSACA) , Harvard Dataverse, V1, UNF:6:hjXo+znmhZCoZ5P4cMo7Yw== [fileUNF]

 [Dr. Klarner](https://www.klarnerpolitics.org/) provided me with the dataset updated to the years 2017 and 2018.
 As I am a student, he also graciously provided it to me for free.
+As part of my agreement with him, I also cannot make the data public until he does.

 The dataset I used did not include Nebraska elections, as they are nonpartisan, or Louisiana elections, as they employ a unique jungle primary system.
 Thus, NE and LA are excluded from analysis.
 <br/><br/>
 ² DailyKos, “Daily Kos Elections Statewide by LD (public),” 2020.
 [Link to Google Sheets](https://docs.google.com/spreadsheets/d/1YZRfFiCDBEYB7M18fDGLH8IrmyMQGdQKqpOu9lLvmdo/)